groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/presentationoptions/resolution/_index.md

 ---
 title: Resolution
 second_title: GroupDocs.Viewer for .NET API Reference
-description: Resolution for images inside presentation for to HTML/PDF rendering only.
+description: Resolution of the presentation images for rendering to HTML/PDF only.
 type: docs
 weight: 20
 url: /net/groupdocs.viewer.options/presentationoptions/resolution/
 ---
 ## PresentationOptions.Resolution property

-Resolution for images inside presentation (for to HTML/PDF rendering only).
+Resolution of the presentation images (for rendering to HTML/PDF only).

 ```csharp
 public Resolution Resolution { get; set; }
 ```

+### Remarks

+For code sample, see the [documentation](https://docs.groupdocs.com/viewer/net/render-presentations/#specify-image-resolution).

 ### See Also